adavarski/Go-gRPC-app-opentelemetry-example/README.md

-## Example Observable (logs, metrics, and trace) gRPC Application using Opentelemetry
+## Example Observable (logs, metrics, and trace) gRPC Application using OpenTelemetry

 Demo for patterns to instrument command-line applications, HTTP clients and servers, and gRPC applications.
 Implemented structured and levelled logging using [zerolog](https://github.com/rs/zerolog), export measurements from your applications in the statsd format using [datadog-go](https://github.com/DataDog/datadog-go).
 Finally export traces using [opentelemetry-go](https://github.com/open-telemetry/opentelemetry-go) to correlate transactions across system boundaries.

+Note: This repository follows the book "Practical Go: Building Scalable Network and Non-Network Applications" by Amit Saha.
+The official repository for this book can be found at https://github.com/practicalgo/code

 ### Instructions for building and running using Docker.